 190 yds (174 m)/ 3.5 oz (100 g)

 16 stitches by 26 rows in pattern stitch = 4” / 10 cm on US7 (4.5 mm) metal needles, unblocked.
-While gauge is not important, changes in gauge will result in size differences and the amount of yarn needed to complete the project.
+While gauge is not important, changes in gauge will cause size differences and the amount of yarn needed to complete the project.

 9.5” / 24 cm wide by 9” / 23 cm in length, easily adjustable should a different size be required.